CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

      31,572.5 GB x 0.00019178 USD per hour x 24 hours x 5 days = $726.5 USD

+After the run is completed for each month, and the post-processing is done, then the data can be moved from the Lustre Filesystem to the Archived Storage.

 Estimate for S3 Bucket cost for storing an annual simulation